ccri/geomesa/docs/tutorials/geomesa-osm-analysis.rst

 .. warning::

-    You will need access to a Kafka 0.8 installation, a Storm 0.8 installation as well as an Accumulo {{ site.accumuloVersion }} database.
+    You will need access to a Kafka 0.8 installation, a Storm 0.8 installation as well as an Accumulo |accumulo_version| database.

 You should have access to:

--  an instance of Accumulo {{ site.accumuloVersion }} running on Hadoop
+-  an instance of Accumulo |accumulo_version| running on Hadoop 2.2,
-   2.2,
 -  an Accumulo user with create-table and write permissions,
 -  an installation of Kafka 0.8,